Stuff is cheap. Really.

 In December 1978, newspaper ads listed a VCR at Sears for $795, more than $2,500 in today's dollars.
 A basic five-cycle washing machine?
 Back then, $319.95, which translates to about $1,000.
 It's cheaper now to enjoy an eight-day vacation in Honolulu.

 So why do we feel so squeezed?

-Average weekly earnings in the private sector in 2007 were 15% below the 1972 peak in real terms, according to the Bureau of Labor Statistics.
+Average weekly earnings in the private sector in 2007 were 15 percent below the 1972 peak in real terms, according to the Bureau of Labor Statistics.

-Along with falling wages, we're paying more for benefits.
-Health insurance premiums rose 78% from 2002 to 2007, according to the Kaiser Family Foundation.
+Along with falling wages, we are paying more for benefits.
+Health insurance premiums rose 78 percent from 2002 to 2007, according to the Kaiser Family Foundation.

-There's another side to the paradox.
+There's another side to the equation.
 As we earn less, we want more.
-In 1970, 36% of new homes were less than 1,200 square feet, the National Assn. of Home Builders reports.
-Today, 4% of new homes are that petite.
-One in 10 new houses was 2,400 square feet or more in 1970; 42% are that large now.
+In 1970, 36 percent of new homes were less than 1,200 square feet, the National Association of Home Builders reports.
+Today, 4 percent of new homes are that petite.
+One in 10 new houses was 2,400 square feet or more in 1970; 42 percent are that large now.

-The want-more scenario is also the case with cars (which, interestingly, cost more even adjusted for inflation).
+The want-more scenario is also the case with cars, which cost more even adjusted for inflation.
 A 2008, six-cylinder Honda Accord makes greater horsepower (268) than a 1990 Porsche 911 Carrera (247).
 The price of the Accord's power is gas mileage (19 miles per gallon in the city) that's not much better than that of the Porsche (16 mpg).

 That's our world today.
-Because it costs less to produce things and often costs less to buy them, many of us can easily afford items once considered luxurious.
-But things we once took for granted as affordable -- healthcare, education, a secure retirement -- cost us dearly and for many are out of reach.
+Because it costs less to produce things, and often costs less to buy them, many of us can easily afford items once considered luxurious.
+But things we once took for granted as affordable cost us dearly, and for many are out of reach.